javflores/javflores.github.io/_posts/2016-04-23-lscc-from-zero-to-continuous-delivery-with-docker-part-1.md

 In order to deploy an application with Docker we need to push an image to a registry during the build.
 When we deploy the app, we will do docker run and pull the image from the registry.

-These are the initial steps:

-- First let's fork this repo into our own github account:  [https://github.com/codurance/simple_rest](https://github.com/codurance/simple_rest)
+First let's fork this repo into our own github account:  [https://github.com/codurance/simple_rest](https://github.com/codurance/simple_rest).
 This is a simple web app written in Java.
 It uses something called Gradle that it is used to run Java apps.

-- Now let's clone it into the machine with Docker:
+Now let's clone it into the machine with Docker:

 {% highlight cs %}
 git clone https://github.com/javflores/simple_rest
 {% endhighlight %}

-- Let's go to TeamCity now and set up a Project. [http://teamcity.training.codurance.io/project.html?projectId=Workstation8](http://teamcity.training.codurance.io/project.html?projectId=Workstation8)
+Let's go to TeamCity now and set up a Project.
+This is the address: [http://teamcity.training.codurance.io/project.html?projectId=Workstation8](http://teamcity.training.codurance.io/project.html?projectId=Workstation8).
 We put a name of the project.
 In VCS Roots we put the url of our github repo: [https://github.com/javflores/simple_rest.git](https://github.com/javflores/simple_rest.git)

 ### 1. Build

 Let's create a Build configuration that will be responsible to generate the executable.
-In General Settings we specify the Artifact paths that this build needs:
+In General Settings we specify the Artifact paths that this build needs: docker/Dockerfile and build/distributions/simple_rest.tar

-{% highlight cs %}
-docker/Dockerfile
-build/distributions/simple_rest.tar
-{% endlight %}

 We set up a Build step of type Gradle, we tell the gradle file: in this case build.gradle.